pierreblavy2/esp8266-relay/README.md

 * RELAY (here : RelayShield for Wemos D1)
    * Voltage must be >= 240V (here 250V)
    * Amperage must be > load consumption (here 10A)
    * Control and low power must be 5V.
-Here the control pin is called RELAY_COMM
+   * The pins on the load side (220V) are called RELAY_comm for the common pin, RELAY_toggeled for the pin connected to RELAY_comm when the relay is powred and RELAY_default for the pin connected to RELAY_comm when the relay is not powered.
+   * The pins on the control side (5V) are RELAY_control that toggles the relay on(+5V) and off(0V), RELAY_GND for the ground, and RELAY_5V for the 5V power.
-   * WARNING : Most shields use D1 as RELAY_COMM, which is reserved for the RTC, therefore you need a perfboard to correctly wire the relay instead of directly plugging it on top of the Wemos mini.
+   * WARNING : Most shields use D1 as RELAY_control, which is reserved for the RTC, therefore you need a perfboard to correctly wire the relay instead of directly plugging it on top of the Wemos mini.
 * 5VRTC (here DS3231 module, 5V)
    * RTC must be 5V
    * RTC must use I2C for communication